Red Velvet Cupcakes With Cream Cheese Frosting

 -

-In a large bowl, whisk flour, sugar, baking soda, cocoa powder, and salt until evenly combined.
+In a large bowl, whisk together the flour, sugar, baking soda, cocoa powder, and salt until well combined.

 -